jtberry/vtotal/README.md

 # Virus Total

+NOTE:  Picking project back up, moved project into a YARA scanning project.
+Will update and complete this to read from S3 file upload and log results.

 ## Purpose
 Configuring a python script to use the Virus Total api.
 Will then move to Lambda to have run when a file is uploaded to s3.